-This condition can affect the entire scalp or only small patches.
-Psoriasis can also spread to the ears, the hairline, and the neck.
+Symptoms can affect the entire scalp or only small patches.
+They can also spread to the ears, the hairline, and the neck.

 According to the American Academy of Dermatology (AAD), at least 50 percent of all people with plaque psoriasis experience at least one flare-up on the scalp.

 Scalp psoriasis can cause red or silvery patches in and around the hair.

 If scalp psoriasis is mild, the only symptom may be small, scaly patches of skin.